Building An Outdoor Kitchen Space

-Happiness is just 10 steps from the back door.
-Or at least it could be if you built an outdoor kitchen.
-Whether it’s designed like a man cave with a flat-screen TV and a grill, or a culinary oasis complete with a warming drawer, outdoor kitchens have the power to transform outdoor living areas through function and beauty.
+Happiness is just 10 steps from the back door when you build an outdoor kitchen.
+Whether it’s designed like a man cave with a flat-screen TV and a grill, or a culinary oasis complete with a warming drawer, backyard kitchens have the power to transform outdoor living areas with function and beauty.

 “People just want to be outdoors,” says Matt White, Eugene design consultant with Neil Kelly.
 “It’s a lot easier to unwind in the fresh air.
 When we’re on vacation we spend the majority of that time outside and we want to recreate that type of experience when we get home.
 An outdoor kitchen is the perfect place to start.”

 Recreating this experience is easier than you think with a little imagination and design ingenuity.
 As with all design/build remodel projects, the first step is identifying your goals and objectives with the space.
 Will the kitchen be used year-round?
 Primarily for grilling?
 Smoking?
 Entertaining large groups?

 Location is everything

 The first step in planning your outdoor cooking area is to identify its location.
 Most homeowners choose a space that is minimal steps away from the back patio or deck.
 An ideal space is a partially covered living space that allows for proper smoke ventilation, shade, and weather protection during cold and wet seasons.
 Once you have a grasp on its function and location, define the space.

 “Inside your house, the kitchen is really the gathering area or the hub, so when you create a kitchen outdoors the same effect happens,” says White.
 “People are going to want to hang out there.
 So when thinking about outdoor space planning, you need to create an area for food prep, eating and lounging.
 These areas should flow from one to the other yet be able to accommodate multiple people.”